Belmont Gold Cup Stakes

-The Belmont Gold Cup Stakes is a Grade II American Thoroughbred horse race for horses aged four years old and older held over a distance of two miles on the turf scheduled annually in early June at Belmont Park in Elmont, New York.
-The event currently carries a purse of $400,000.
+The Belmont Gold Cup Stakes is a Grade II American Thoroughbred horse race for horses aged four years old and older held over two miles on the turf scheduled annually in early June at Belmont Park in Elmont, New York.
+The event currently carries a purse of $250,000.

 History

 The race was inaugurated in 2014 with a stakes purse of $200,000.

 In 2017 the event was classified as Grade III and was reclassified as Grade II for 2018.

 The event is longest graded event in North America and attracts many entrants from Europe where long distance staying races on the turf are more numerous.

 In 2020 due to the COVID-19 pandemic in the United States, NYRA did not schedule the event in their updated and shortened spring-summer meeting.

+In 2024 the event was moved to Saratoga Racetrack as part of the Belmont Stakes carnival due to infield tunnel and redevelopment work at Belmont Park..
+The Irish-bred winner The Grey Wizard set a new track record for the two-mile journey.

+The 2025 Edition was moved the to dirt course due to weather and downgraded to Grade III due to the condition of the turf course after heavy rain.
+The event was held over the one and three-quarter miles distance.